 City of Manchester

 Offers a small-town atmosphere and high-quality municipal services.
 Manchester’s mix of more than 260 commercial, office and retail businesses provides convenient access to many services.
 The historic district, which includes more than 30 structures built in the 19th century and early 20th century, offers a unique shopping experience.
 City residents have access to Manchester’s 55 acres of parkland and comprehensive recreational facilities.

-- Mayor: David Willson
+- Mayor: Michael Clement

 - Address: 14318 Manchester Road, Manchester, MO 63011

 Is a small village of 0.27 square mile.
 Incorporated in 1938, it has grown from a rural area into the present-day unique community, offering both developed and undeveloped commercial areas.
 Big Bend Square Shopping Center and other commercial areas anchor the village, including 34 acres of undeveloped commercial property.